jasongilman/proto-repl/README.md

 1. Open your Clojure project in Atom.
 (See [the Leiningen tutorial](https://github.com/technomancy/leiningen/blob/stable/doc/TUTORIAL.md#creating-a-project) for help creating a new project.)
 2. Start the REPL by bring up the Command Palette (cmd-alt-p) and select "Proto REPL: Toggle"
+  * The REPL can also be started by using the [keyboard shortcuts documented below](#keybindings-and-events).

 See the [Proto REPL Demo project](https://github.com/jasongilman/proto-repl-demo) for a demonstration of the features of Proto REPL and more of a description on how it works.